BlackPythonDevs/blackpythondevs/policies/supporters_reporting.md

 ## Adding a name to the list of Supporters

-The supporters list will be updated at the end of the year using the end-of-year export feature in CommitChange.
+The supporters’ list is annually updated using the end-of-year export feature in `CommitChange`.

 ## Foundational Supporters listed on the website